 1. Prince’s Hot Chicken Shack

-A list of iconic Nashville restaurants has to start with Nashville hot chicken.
+A list of the best restaurants in Nashville has to start with Nashville hot chicken.
 This spicy bird is a staple in Tennessee and, as legend would have it, originated in Nashville as a form of revenge.
 The story is told that in the 1930s, a man named Thornton Prince III was not being faithful to his wife.
 One night she got fed up with his womanizing, so she cooked him fried chicken for breakfast but added a lot of spicy peppers.
 Turns out, he LOVED it, and spent the next several years perfecting the hot chicken recipe to serve in the family restaurant, Prince’s Hot Chicken Shack.

 Several decades later, Prince’s Hot Chicken is still the place to experience this Tennessee staple.
 Whether you choose to dine in at the original location or walk up to its food truck, eight sauces await your palette, ranging from plain to XXX hot!
 Round out the meal with traditional sides like baked beans and coleslaw.
 The Nashville hot chicken trend is slowly making its way to becoming mainstream, with national chains now offering their own variations.
 But, for the true taste, head to where it all began.